cakephp/docs/en/views/helpers.rst

 The above would call the ``css`` method on the HtmlHelper.
 You can access any loaded helper using ``$this->{$helperName}``.
 There may come a time where you need to dynamically load a helper from inside a view.
-You can use the view's :php:class:`HelperCollection` to do this::
+You can use the view's :php:class:`Cake\\View\\HelperRegistry` to do this::

     $mediaHelper = $this->Helpers->load('Media', $mediaSettings);

-The HelperCollection is a :doc:`collection </core-libraries/collections>` and supports the collection API used elsewhere in CakePHP.
+The HelperRegistry is a :doc:`registry </core-libraries/registry-objects>` and supports the registry API used elsewhere in CakePHP.

 Callback methods
 ================

 Helpers feature several callbacks that allow you to augment the view rendering process.
-See the :ref:`helper-api` and the :doc:`/core-libraries/collections` documentation for more information.
+See the :ref:`helper-api` and the :doc:`/core-libraries/events` documentation for more information.

 Creating Helpers
 ================